Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Oras: 3pm - 7pm

-Headed by: Richard Habal and Joseph Guevara
+Headed by: Richard Habal and Rose Ann Garcia

 Venue: St Joseph's College Gym